The Perfect Pair – Pleiades 1A and 1B

 Pleiades Satellite Timeline

-The Pleiades satellite constellation was built under the French-Italian ORFEO programme.
+The French-Italian ORFEO program built the Pleiades satellite constellation.
 But France and Italy are not the only end-users of Pleiades satellite data.
-Spain, Belgium, Sweden and Austria also are users of this system.
+Spain, Belgium, Sweden, and Austria also are users of this system.

-Pleiades 1A was launched on December 17, 2011.
+First, Pleiades 1A was launched on December 17, 2011.
 Pleiades 1B entered orbit on December 2, 2012.
-With launches almost a year and 90° apart from one another, Pleiades 1A and 1B share the same orbital plane with a daily access to every point on Earth,.
+With launches almost a year and 90° apart from one another, Pleiades 1A and 1B share the same orbital plane with daily access to every point on Earth.

 The Pleiades satellites succeed in a big way because of their agility:

-They have the versatility to minimize programming conflicts because of its state-of-the-art image processing chain.
-They require only six hours notice before image acquisition – ideal for crisis mapping.
+They have the versatility to minimize programming conflicts because of their state-of-the-art image processing chain.
+They require only six-hour notice before image acquisition – ideal for crisis mapping.
 Because of its ability to input multiple programming plans per day, this makes Pleiades satellites very responsive to specific user requirements.

-Pleiades 1APleiades 1A was launched from the Guiana Space Centre in Kourou, French Guiana on December 17, 2011.
-CNES was the overall system prime contractor.
+- CNES launched Pleiades 1A from the Guiana Space Centre in Kourou, French Guiana on December 17, 2011.

-Pleiades 1BPleiades 1B was launched from the Guiana Space Centre in Kourou, French Guiana on December 2, 2012.
-CNES was the overall system prime contractor.
+- CNES launched Pleiades 1B from the Guiana Space Centre in Kourou, French Guiana on December 2, 2012.

 Pleiades Satellite Applications and Case Studies